fibercrypto/fibercryptowallet/README.md

 [![Releases](resources/images/icons/github-related/releases.svg)](https://GitHub.com/fibercrypto/fibercryptowallet/releases/ "Releases")

 As of today, no releases has been published yet.
 However, a compilable tag was published.
 Releases are planned for the following platforms: *Windows*, *macOS*, *Linux*, *Android*, *iOS* and *Raspberry Pi*.
-In the long term, we also want to release for *watchOS*, *Asteroid* and more embedded devices.
+In the long term, we also want to release for *watchOS*, *AsteroidOS* and more embedded devices.

 ### Release status by platform